Kidney Cancer Care

 - Radiation therapy

-.
-Our team of urologic oncologists who specialize in robotic surgery have performed some of the highest volumes of this procedure in the region
+Minimally-invasive partial nephrectomyThe gold-standard kidney-sparing treatment for treating kidney tumors is a robotic-assisted laparoscopic partial nephrectomy.
+Our team of urologic oncologists who specialize in robotic surgery have performed some of the highest volumes of this procedure in the region.

 A partial nephrectomy is a complex surgery that leaves the kidney intact while removing the tumor from the kidney.
 If the tumor’s size and location allows this approach, it is typically preferred over a complete (radical) nephrectomy to preserve kidney function.

 When performed in the traditional manner, a partial nephrectomy leaves behind a large scar that spans from the belly button to nearly the middle of the back.
 When performed robotic-assisted laparoscopically, there is significantly less scarring – typically just four to five small incisions.
 Patients go home the next morning after the procedure and surgery site pain is drastically reduced.

 Radical nephrectomyWhen the location and size of a kidney tumor prevents a kidney-sparing approach, the whole kidney is removed to cure the cancer.
 This may be approached from a laparoscopic minimally-invasive or a more traditional open surgical approach, depending upon the characteristics of the tumor and the patient’s abdomen.

 Multidisciplinary surgery for invading inferior vena cavaRarely, a person with renal cell carcinoma has a kidney tumor that invades the blood vessels.
 The cancer can even extend into the inferior vena cava, the body’s largest vein, and climb toward the heart.
 At Wellstar, a multidisciplinary team of surgeons perform a very specialized type of surgery together to open the artery and remove the entire tumor.
 Then, they rebuild the inferior vena cava.